 God is spirit (John 4:24).

-Think about that for a moment and answer this question: If God is Spirit, then name one thing in the world that can represent Him, or reveal who He is, that is not a symbol.
+Think about that for a moment and answer this question: If God is Spirit, then name one thing in the world that can represent Him, or reveal who He is that is not in symbolic form.

 I recently heard this from the Christian astrophysicist, Peter Taylor: Anything material, that has come into existence (i.e. had a beginning) had immaterial origins.
-This is an axiom of science, not philosophy or religion.
+This is an axiom of science, not philosophy or religion (interview here).

 Spirit means immaterial, but we and our world are material.
 So, how can we know God or understand the purpose of His creation?
 He spoke, and continues to speak through symbols (not just symbols that are words, but a greater narrative of symbols housed within those very words) and secondarily, through the meta-symbols of what He created.